N0vachr0n0/ctf_sysadmin/README.md

 # Intro (MOTD)

 Hello to you !
 Thanks to be here.
-I just create some CTF challenges that I call EDS (Explore the Deep System) for sysadmin linux or SRE or linux learners.<br>
+I created some CTF challenges that I call EDS (Explore the Deep System) for sysadmin linux or SRE or linux learners.<br>
 All challenges are based on docker environment.
 Don't worry, you can use docker play.<br>
 Enjoy it !!!!